bkram/fm-dx-console/README.md

 npm install
 ```

-### Mpg123
+### ffmpeg

-mpg123 needs to be installed, and accessible in your path.
+ffplay needs to be installed, and accessible in your path.

 ## Starting